-On September 22, 2003, Sandra Tillotson, who is a member of our board of directors and also serves as one of our senior vice presidents, together with The Sandra N. Tillotson Family Trust, sold 750,000 shares of the Class A common stock in a private placement transaction.
-For ease of reference, throughout this prospectus, we refer to the purchasers of those 750,000 shares as the initial purchasers.
-In connection with the private placement transaction, we, Ms. Tillotson, her family trust and the initial purchasers entered into an amended and restated registration rights agreement, pursuant to which we agreed to file a registration statement (of which this prospectus forms a part) under the Securities Act of 1933 for the registration and resale of the 750,000 shares under Rule 415 of the Securities Act and to use our commercially reasonable best efforts to cause such registration statement to be declared effective under the Securities Act as soon as possible but, in any event, no later than January 20, 2004.
+On July 30, 2004, members of our original stockholder group and their affiliated entities, including Blake Roney, who is the chairman of our board of directors, and Sandra Tillotson, who is a member of our board of directors and also serves as one of our senior vice presidents, among others, sold 1,500,000 shares of our Class A common stock in a private placement transaction to third-party private equity purchasers.
+For ease of reference, throughout this prospectus, we refer to the purchasers of those 1,500,000 shares as the initial purchasers.
+In connection with this private placement transaction, we and the initial purchasers entered into a registration rights agreement, pursuant to which we agreed to file a registration statement (of which this prospectus forms a part) under the Securities Act of 1933, as amended, for the registration and resale of the 1,500,000 shares under Rule 415 of the Securities Act and to use our commercially reasonable best efforts to cause such registration statement to be declared effective under the Securities Act as soon as possible but, in any event, no later than November 27, 2004.

-On October 27, 2003, members of our original stockholders group and their affiliated entities, including Blake Roney, who is the chairman of our board of directors, Brooke Roney, who serves as one of our senior vice presidents, and Ms. Tillotson, among others, sold 6,178,800 shares of our Class A common stock in a private placement transaction to third-party private equity investors.
-For ease of reference, throughout this prospectus, we refer to the purchasers of those 6,178,800 shares as the private equity investors.
-In connection with this private placement transaction, we and the private equity investors entered into a registration rights agreement, pursuant to which we agreed to file a registration statement under the Securities Act of 1933, as amended, for the registration and resale of the 6,178,800 shares under Rule 415 of the Securities Act and to use our commercially reasonable best efforts to cause such registration statement to be declared effective under the Securities Act as soon as possible but, in any event, no later than April 23, 2004.
+On October 27, 2003, members of our original stockholders group and their affiliated entities, including Blake Roney, who is the chairman of our board of directors, Sandra Tillotson who is a member of our board of directors and also serves as one of our senior vice presidents, and Brooke Roney, who serves as one of our senior vice presidents, among others, sold 6,178,800 shares of our Class A common stock in a private placement transaction to third-party private equity investors.
+For ease of reference, throughout this prospectus, we refer to the purchasers of those 6,178,800 shares as the recapitalization initial purchasers.
+In connection with this private placement transaction, we and the recapitalization initial purchasers entered into a registration rights agreement, pursuant to which we agreed to file a registration statement under the Securities Act of 1933, as amended, for the registration and resale of the 6,178,800 shares under Rule 415 of the Securities Act.
+This registration statement was declared effective by the Securities and Exchange Commission on July 29, 2004.